decaporg/gatsby-starter-netlify-cms/src/pages/blog/2024-09-27-building-an-advanced-real-time-eeg-analysis-app-with-python-and-brainflow.md

 </br>

-**Implement a Calibration Routine**: This should run a brief session and compute the mean for each channel, storing the values for later use.
+**Implement a Calibration Routine  in `app.py`**: This should run a brief session and compute the mean for each channel, storing the values for later use.

 ```python
 def calibrate():